The Web

 All animals, including

-humans, are ceaselessly motivated to reduce current ore future
+humans, are ceaselessly motivated to reduce current or future

-dis-comforts (needs) and increase pleasures.
-Both of these result from
+discomforts (needs) and increase pleasures.
+Both of these involve

 changing something.
 A common vexation for many people is trying to

-change a "bad habit" - e.g. stop using tobacco or alcohol, over-eating,
+change a "bad habit" - e.g. to stop using tobacco or alcohol, overeating,

 gambling, biting our nails, etc. - and failing.
 A similar vexation occurs